-The Bank is guided by the Group Guidance on Cross-Border Business, particularly on ethics in business practices, key success factors in managing such business, and the internal control measures which are essential to provide adequate protection to its customers as well as the Bank's interests, thus reducing the risks associated with the cross-border business activities.
+The Bank is guided by the Group Policy on Doing Business Overseas that serves as a high level guidance for the business owner who propose to establish overseas business of the Group.
+This policy sets out seven (7) principles that must be observed by the business owner in the conduct of overseas business expansion of the Group, including from initiation of overseas business expansion, approval for overseas business expansion as well as continuous monitoring of overseas business.
+This is to safeguard the Group's interest and reduce the compliance risk associated with the overseas business activities.
 In addition, the Bank is also guided by the Country Risk limit, to manage the credit concentration risk arising from changes in the country's business environment where it has exposure in.